[Infographic] - 5 Things You’re Doing That Could Be Hurting Your Feet

 Are you suffering from symptoms related to foot rash?
 If so, it’s important to understand the causes of foot rash and the proper steps for treatment.

 A foot rash can develop for a multitude of reasons.
 The rash may be mild and only affect a small portion of the foot, or it could be severe and rapidly spread up the leg.
 It is important to understand the cause of the rash and what type of rash it is.

 How High Blood Pressure Affects Your Feet

 High blood pressure, also known as hypertension, is the excessive force of blood pushing against the arterial walls as your heart pumps blood throughout your body.
-This added stress on the arteries can contribute to decreased blood flow and many other serious health risks.
-While high blood pressure affects your entire body, symptoms can be commonly seen in the lower legs and feet.
+When left untreated, you can experience decreased blood flow as well as many other serious health risks.
+Even though high blood pressure affects your entire body, symptoms can be commonly seen in the lower legs and feet.